Spring cleaning tips to revitalise your home

-The next step – the physical removal of pre-loved items – is slightly trickier while we’re social distancing.
+The next step – the physical removal of pre-loved items – is slightly trickier while we’re still social distancing.
 Having a removal van come to collect old furniture might not be feasible right now, so focus instead on the items you can easily and safely rehome (or throw away if they are no longer in working condition).
-Check whether your nearest charity donation points are still accepting second hand goods, or look to organisations like Little Village, a children’s charity with hubs in Wandsworth, Camden and Southwark, which is calling for more donations to see it through the coronavirus outbreak.
+Check whether your nearest charity donation points are currently accepting second hand goods, or look to organisations like Little Village, a children’s charity with hubs in Wandsworth, Camden and Southwark, which has continued to take donations throughout the pandemic.

 Spritz, spruce and scrub…

 Cupboards uncluttered, it’s time to roll up your sleeves and get scrubbing.
 Cleaning your home from top to toe might prove to be the task you’ve been looking for to take your mind off the news or to help you vent your frustrations.
 If not, look to cleaning gurgu Mrs Hinch for inspiration, whose videos somehow manage to make scrubbing services and dusting away cobwebs look productive and energising.
 As for what to use, switch products which are heavy in toxins for eco-friendly ranges that will clean your home without damaging your health or the environment.
 With so much time spent indoors, the last thing we want is to compromise our health by using chemicals which could potentially cause skin irritations or trigger allergies, respiratory issues and headaches.

 1. ECover all-purpose cleaner, £2.
 2. Mangle and Wringer natural bleach, from £3.50.
 3. Tangent stain remover, £7.50.
 4. Method Floor Cleaner, £3.
 5. Tincture Eco Kitchen Set, £19.96.
 6. Kinn Eco-Friendly Neroli Laundry Detergent, £9.85.